Anindya-Karmaker/Advanced_chromatogram_analyzer/README.md

 ## 📄 License

 All rights reserved.
 Unauthorized copy or distribution of this application is strictly prohibited.
-For inquiries, please contact the [McDonald-Nandi Lab](https://mcdonnanld-nandi.ech.ucdavis.edu/).
+Developed by Anindya Karmaker.
+For inquiries or feedback, please contact the [McDonald-Nandi Lab](https://mcdonnanld-nandi.ech.ucdavis.edu/).